Consult Compendium

 Each semester ends with an examination period and for the majority of HEIs there is also a second chance examination period in August-September.

-The Cyprus National Qualifications Framework (CyQF) has been in alignment with the European Qualifications Framework and is structured as follows:
+The Cyprus National Qualifications Framework (CyQF) is aligned with the European Qualifications Framework and is structured as follows:

 http://www.cyqf.gov.cy/index.php/en/diagram